A traditional Edo townscape known for its noodles

 Ouchi-juku has several annual festivals, including one on the second weekend of February for the Ouchi-juku Snow Festival, and the Hange Mid-Summer Festival in July.

-If you ask a local when the best time to visit is, they will have a hard time deciding between the beautiful wintery scenery, the blossoming cherry trees in spring, or the refreshing summers.
+If you ask a local when the best time to visit is, they will have a hard time deciding between the beautiful wintery scenery, the flower-filled spring, or the refreshing summers.

-For a closer look at the Edo period lifestyle, stop by the Machinami Tenjikan Town Exhibition Pavilion.
-Located in the center of the main street, this building used to be an inn used by lords passing through on their way to Edo city.
-There are Edo period tools, an authentic interior, and various historical artifacts on display.
+For a closer look at the Edo period lifestyle, stop by the Ouchi-juku Townscape Exhibition Hall.
+Located in the center of the main street, this building has Edo period tools, an authentic interior, and various historical artifacts on display.

-On the way to Ouchi-Juku is Yonokami Onsen, where you can enjoy Japanese hot springs and an open-air footbath.
+On the way to Ouchi-juku is Yunokami Onsen, where you can enjoy Japanese hot springs and an open-air footbath.